The Glory of the Lord Will Appear to You

 Here in these verses today, we have seen the installation of a man born in sin, and who also died in sin.
 And each of those who followed after him inherited sin from him as well.
 And even more, the man who installed them, Moses, was a fallible, sin-filled man.
 Despite his high and exalted status within the nation, he was not exempt from death because he was imperfect.

 The question we can ask is, “How can perfection come out of imperfection?”
 There is an answer to this question, but it is not found in the Law of Moses, or in the priesthood which administered that law.
-Nothing perfect ever result from it.
+Nothing perfect ever resulted from it.
 Instead, it simply highlighted the imperfection of those under it.

 However, perfection can come out of imperfection if there is something perfect to initiate the process.
 And this is what God did in Christ Jesus.
 He, being perfect in all ways, sent His perfect Son to accomplish the task.
 Every detail we have seen in today’s verses, and even in all of what we have seen so far in Leviticus, exactingly points us to Him.
 God is directing us to think on the purpose of the law, the giving of His Son, and the difference between the two.
 Let us not fall short by trusting in a law which can never perfect, and thus never save.
 Instead, let us put our hope in Christ Jesus alone.